Splode/hackwild/_posts/2018-04-27-creating-a-command-line-application-with-nodejs.md

 $ npm link
 ```

 We can now run our application using the command we specified in our `package.json` anywhere.
-To test this, let's run it both in the current project directory and outside the current directory:
+To test this, let's run it in the current project directory and outside the current directory:

 ```bash
 $ notes